AccelByte/accelbyte-csharp-sdk/samples/AccelByte.Sdk.Sample.TicTacToe.Lambda/README.md

-# AccelByte C# Server SDK TicTacToe Server for AWS Lambda Sample
+# AccelByte C# Extend SDK TicTacToe Server for AWS Lambda Sample

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `serverless.template` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.